MQTTCool/hello-iot-world-nodejs-example/README.md

   ```

 * From the `src/folder` folder, get the [`MQTT.js`](https://github.com/mqttjs/MQTT.js)
-package, which is required by the feed simulator application
+package, which is required by the feed simulator application:

   ```sh
   $ npm install